 (click on the links to jump to a specific section)

-- What is Agile?
+- What is Agile project management?

-- What is Scrum?
+- What is Scrum project management?

-- The best Agile and Scrum software
+- The best Agile and Scrum project management software

-Let’s get started.
+Let’s get started!

-Why do sprints work?
+How do Agile sprints work?

 Here’s an example of this:

-Let’s say you’re developing an app.
-With each sprint you can focus on developing a new feature.
-Once your team completes each feature (sprint), you can ask your customers to try the app and give you feedback on what they like and don’t like.
+In the Agile software development process, you can focus on developing a new feature (user story) with each current sprint.
+Once your team completes each feature (sprint), you can ask your customers to try the app and give you detailed feedback on what they like and don’t like.

 In Agile development, this doesn’t happen.

-By including your customers in the development process, you’re not assuming what they want.
+With active customer and user involvement in the development process, you’re not assuming what they want.
 Instead, you’re making sure you know what they want by asking them directly.
 That way, your final product will have been built based on their input!

-The Agile Manifesto
+What Is The Agile Manifesto?

 To better understand the Agile approach, you need to understand what the Agile Manifesto is.

-The Agile Manifesto is a quick summary of what the Agile project methodology stands for and what it’s guiding principles are.
+The Agile Manifesto is a quick summary of what the Agile project methodology stands for and what its guiding principles are.

 Here’s a quick summary of the 12 Agile framework principles:

-- Agile principles of teamwork – Team members should always be actively involved and motivated.
-You should empower your team, treat them as individuals and give them the tools and environment they need to succeed.
+- Agile principles of teamwork: team members should always be actively involved and motivated.
+You should empower your team, treat them as individuals and give them the tools and environment they need to succeed